 2. BVN Architecture

-BNV is an architectural studio based in Australia with offices in America and England too.
+BNV is a studio of architecture, Australia with offices in America and England too.
 It has its design offices in Brisbane, Australia; Sydney, Australia; London, England and New York, USA.

 3. Mir Architecture